 Results

 We first looked at the effect of CS-US color matching on implicit attitude change.
-We ran a one-way ANOVA and found a significant effect of color matching on the IAT score, F(1, 101) = 43.91, p < .001, η2partial = .30.
+We ran a one-way ANOVA and found a significant effect of color matching on the IAT score, F(1, 102) = 44.19, p < .001, η2partial = .30.
 Participants that saw CS1 appearing in the same color as positive words showed higher IAT score (revealing a preference for CS1 over CS2).
 We conducted the same analysis using the differential explicit score as dependent variable.
-As we did for the IAT score, also for explicit attitude higher scores indicated and explicit preference for CS1 over CS2.
-We found a main effect of CS-US color matching on explicit attitudes, F(1, 101) = 70.57, p < .001, η2partial = .41.
+As we did for the IAT score, also for explicit attitude higher scores indicated an explicit preference for CS1 over CS2.
+We found a main effect of CS-US color matching on explicit attitudes, F(1, 102) = 69.72, p < .001, η2partial = .41.
 Again, participants expressed higher preference for the CS that was presented in the same color as positive USs.
 Then, we checked whether the color matching manipulation also resulted in a significant effect on intentions towards the two CSs.
 We looked at the difference in the proportion of participants who intended to purchase CS1 and CS2 in the two conditions.
-The proportion of responses in favor of CS1 was higher when CS1 matched the color of the positive USs (.40) than when it matched the negative ones (.14, z = 3.00, p = 0.002).
-The opposite pattern emerged for the proportion of choices in favor of CS2 (.09 vs. .43, z = -3.90, p < 0.001).
+The proportion of responses in favor of CS1 was higher when CS1 matched the color of the positive USs (.40) than when it matched the negative ones (.15, z = 2.88, p = 0.004).
+The opposite pattern emerged for the proportion of choices in favor of CS2 (.08 vs. .42, z = -3.86, p < 0.001).

 Color Matching memory.
 A color memory score that ranged from 0 to 2 was calculated.
 A 0 score indicated that participants response was incorrect to both CS1 and CS2 color memory question (N = 23), 1 indicated at least a correct response (N = 6) and 2 indicated that both the questions were answered correctly (N = 74).
 We conducted a moderation analysis to see whether color memory score qualified the impact of our manipulation on implicit and explicit attitude change.
 We found that color memory moderated the impact of the manipulation on both implicit and explicit attitude change, b = .27, p < .001 and b = .34, p < .001.
 In both cases, the effect of the manipulation increased as a function of correct color memory.